Miss Communication conquers miscommunication

 Our bonus contestant is Mr. E – AKA “A mystery… no communication.”

 I recently presented this talk to the Massachusetts Academy of Nutrition and Dietetics and the Maryland Academy.
 Which types of miscommunication did attendees say they struggle with the most?
-Which one(s) on the list are challenging to YOU?
+Which one(s) on the list challenge YOU most?

 In Massachusetts, Miss Perception and Miss Interpretation tied for first place, with Miss Understanding a close second.
 In Maryland, Miss Understanding was the front runner, with Miss Perception and Miss Interpretation in a close tie for second.

 These three variations of miscommunication are closely related.
 These results illustrate that we struggle with sending and receiving messages in which both sender and receiver give the same meaning to a message.

 After the pageant, the presentation discussed 10 characteristics of “words that work” to conquer miscommunication and create winning communication.
-A future blog post will share these strategies along with which ones attendees selected as the ones they need to work on most.
-Stay tuned!
+Learn these strategies to conquer miscommunication.

 Here’s what one attendee had to say: